 What does this mean for buyers?

 There are more strategic opportunities in the market that entice buyers.
 Many corporations are looking for more opportunities to expand their geographic reach and customer base or to enter new lines of business.
 In some industries, it might be more economical to purchase intellectual property than it is to develop it in-house which may be another reason why certain Buyers are drawn to purchase companies.

 As reported by EY, The largest planned deal size in the next 12 months would be 0-250 mil at 42%, and 251m-1bil at 53% of the total market volume.
 Many economists believe that the M&A environment in 2017 will have a rise in the value of mergers and acquisition transactions and consequently, the risks associated with these deals are expected to increase.
 In order to ensure a deal is successful it is crucial for participants to have a well-executed integration process, accurate valuation and effective due diligence.

 This is Beacon Corporation’s area of expertise.
-We are Toronto’s premium Merger and Acquisition advisory and valuation firm, specializing in transactions of companies with revenues of $1 to $50 million.
+We are Toronto’s premium business brokerage firm, specializing in transactions of companies with revenues of $1 to $50 million.
 We are a one-stop shop and provide our clients with all the services they need when selling their business from valuation, to confidential marketing, negotiations and closing procedures.

 If you are considering selling a business or are interested in one of our current businesses for sale, get in touch with one of our brokers.

 For additional information, please contact:

 Beacon Brokerage: 416-228-1200, [email protected]